Paul Gait

-Paul Gait (born April 5, 1967) is Canadian lacrosse player and coach.
+Paul Gait (born April 5, 1967) is a Canadian lacrosse player and coach.
 He is widely regarded as one of the best lacrosse players of all time and is the current Vice President of the Rochester Knighthawks of the National Lacrosse League.
 Gait, along with his twin brother Gary Gait, had outstanding playing careers at Syracuse University, in the National Lacrosse League, Major League Lacrosse, the Western Lacrosse Association, and at the international level for Canada.

 College career

 Paul and his twin brother Gary played NCAA lacrosse at Syracuse University as midfielders, where they set numerous records from 1987 to 1990 and popularized innovative moves such as behind-the-back passing and scoring.
 One of the best NCAA players of all time, Paul helped lead Syracuse to three national championships and was selected as a First Team All-Americans by the USILA three times, in 1988, 1989, and 1990.
 Paul was also named the Most Outstanding Player of the 1989 NCAA Division I Lacrosse Championship Tournament.

 After defeating Loyola in the 1990 NCAA Division I lacrosse tournament finals, the NCAA determined that head coach Roy Simmons Jr's wife Nancy Simmons had improperly co-signed for a car loan for Paul Gait.
 Gait was ruled ineligible for postseason play, and Syracuse vacated their tournament records and title.

 After college, he played with his brother for the storied amateur Mount Washington Lacrosse Club in the 1990s.